 York Community Furniture Store was set up in November 1988 as a charity to recycle good second-hand furniture to households in need.
 It was run by the Council for Voluntary Service, until it became an independent charity in 2000.
 A second store was opened in Selby in 2004.
 The Stores were registered as separate charities and limited companies in 2006, but have the same trustee/directors.

-To reduce dependence on grant-funding for running costs, both stores now sell to the general public, using a two tier pricing system.
-The lower prices are available to those who meet low income criteria.
+To reduce dependence on grant-funding for running costs, the Stores are open to the general public.
+A two tier pricing system is used, with lower prices available to those who meet low income criteria.
 Some new items (beds and white goods) are also sold to ensure constant supply.

 The York store has occupied various premises over the years, but since 2001 has been settled at Unit 29, The Raylor Centre, off James Street.